 When I saw the name Gary Ross on the credits I knew the show would be in good hands — he’s the writer and director of an older favorite, Pleasantville.
-In a context of racism and injustice, Ross’s film takes on issues of patriotism, desertion under fire and open rebellion in defense of hearth and home.
-Happily, the movie does not endorse or encourages modern-day crazoid secession politics.
-It just tells the truth about what happened, more or less, in four counties of Southeastern Mississippi in 1863 and 1864.
+In a context of racism and injustice Ross’s film takes on issues of patriotism, desertion under fire and open rebellion in defense of hearth and home.
+Happily, the movie does not endorse or encourage modern-day crazoid secession politics.
+It just tells the truth about what happened more or less, in four counties of Southeastern Mississippi in 1863 and 1864.

-Free State of Jones is a terrific Civil War story in that it’s not overly grim or wretched.
-Gary Ross gives us a logical chain of events that shows how a rebellion like this could come about — oppress the locals long enough, and they’ll rise up: rural folk don’t like outside government to begin with.
-At one point Newton Knight controls four Mississippi counties, which sounds like a lot until we learn that the state now has 82 counties — they can’t be that big (and there is still one called Jones, which is something of a surprise).
+Free State of Jones is not overly grim or wretched.
+Gary Ross gives us a logical chain of events that shows how a rebellion like this could come about.
+Oppress the locals long enough and they’ll rise up: rural folk don’t like outside government to begin with.
+At one point Newton Knight controls four Mississippi counties, which sounds like a lot until we learn that the state now has 82 counties — they can’t be that big (and there is still one called Jones).
 The show stages some impressive battle scenes before making Knight into something of a Robin Hood figure, protecting widows and orphans.
 The loathing and hatred between blacks and whites is lessened when the whites are downtrodden; the pragmatic Knight preaches that his kinfolk ‘are niggers too,’ in that the blacks only pick the planters’ cotton, while the whites willingly die for their economic oppressors.
 Knight falls in love and has a child with Rachel (Gugu Mbatha-Raw), a black woman.
-That development is not sensationalized, nor is the films’ depiction of white & black teamwork during the rebellion.
+That development is not sensationalized nor is the films’ depiction of white & black teamwork during the rebellion.
 The arrangement is provisional, temporary: Ross has more class than to show elements of the two races giving each other fist-pumps.
 The races still bunk down separately (except for Newton and Rachel).

 Is it fair to praise a historical movie based on what clichés it avoids?
 This show doesn’t pander to audience prejudices.
 The rebellion scenes show poor white farmers fighting alongside women and runaway slaves, without calling for a rainbow-diversity-melting pot revolution.
 A particularly vicious Confederate lieutenant becomes a main adversary for Knight, and writer-director Ross doesn’t set up a lazy vengeance payback theme.
 Apparently the Free State rebels were not prosecuted after the surrender… too big a segment of the population was actively involved.
 Likewise, Newton doesn’t cheerlead vengeance against the plantation owners, the rich Southerners that profit from the war but largely do not fight it.
 The fat cat planter that habitually raped Rachel never suffers.
 When he moves back into his big house, he finds that little has been disturbed.
 The Free Staters don’t want a revolution, they just want and end to their misery.